sparkfun/SparkFun_DataLogger/docs/example_azure.md

 ## Creating a Device in Azure IoT

 The following discussion outlines the basic steps taken to create a Device in Azure IoT that the DataLogger IoT can connect to.
+First step is to log into your Azure account and create an IoT Hub for your device.

+<div style="text-align: center"><a href="https://azure.microsoft.com/en-us/" target="azure" class="md-button">Click Here to Log into Microsoft Azure</a></div>

-First step is to log into your Azure account and Select **Internet of Things > IoT Hub** from the menu of services.
+Once logged into your Microsoft Azure account, select **Internet of Things > IoT Hub** from the menu of services.

 <div style="text-align: center">
   <a href="../assets/iot_az_iot_hub.png"><img src="../assets/iot_az_iot_hub.png" alt="Azure IoT Hub"></a>